Best of Hadrian's Wall: Corbridge to Brampton

-Our Best of Hadrian’s Wall Walk holidays concentrate on the section between Corbridge and Brampton, the classic section of Hadrian’s Wall Walk, where the wall follows the Whin Sill escarpment over rolling countryside.
+Our Best of Hadrian’s Wall Walk holidays concentrate on the section between Corbridge and Brampton, the classic section of Hadrian’s Wall, where the wall follows the Whin Sill escarpment over rolling countryside.
 The best preserved sections of the wall are here, as are the best landscapes and views.

 We have 3 options to choose from; this 4 day option, plus two 3 day options.
 This option covers all the sections of Hadrian’s Wall Walk where there are substantial sections of the wall in place and allows plenty of time to enjoy the walk and the Roman remains.